jackylee1/FaceReko/README.md

 - Buzzer

 ## Things to note:
+1. Default Pi account is used in *install.sh*, change accordingly if needed.
-1. RFID tag id is hardcoded in rfid.py, change accordingly.
+2. RFID tag id is hardcoded in rfid.py, change accordingly.
-2. Account creation is manual by inserting into db.
+3. Account creation is manual by inserting into db.
-3. MySQL login info in the codes has been hardcoded to my throwaway db, change/ setup accordingly.
+4. MySQL login info in the codes has been hardcoded to my throwaway db, change/ setup accordingly.
-4. There is a collection variable in *FaceReko.py* which needs to be changed to whatever collection name you set to later in install.
+5. There is a collection variable in *FaceReko.py* which needs to be changed to whatever collection name you set to later in install.

 ## Pre-requisite setups: